yousefenein/TrustEx/README.md

 # 357 Final Project

-## TrustEx - A mmore transparent exchange
+## TrustEx - A more transparent exchange !

 **Features include:**